 Essential tremor, also referred to as familial, idiopathic or benign tremor, causes uncontrollable shaking that can impact a person’s ability to live an independent and active lifestyle.
-When an essential tremor patient does not get tremor relief from medications, the Incisionless Neuravive focused ultrasound treatment could be an option.
+When an essential tremor patient does not get tremor relief from medications, the Incisionless Focused Ultrasound treatment could be an option.